 This article explains the anatomy, functions, and possible disorders of the cerebellum.
 It will also offer tips on preserving brain health.

-The brain is hugely complex, but is, on a basic level, divided into the cerebrum, brainstem, and cerebellum.
+The brain is a complex organ.
+It has three main parts; the cerebrum, the brainstem, and the cerebellum.

-The frontal lobe sits at the front and top of the brain.
+- The frontal lobe: This sits at the front and top of the brain.
 It is responsible for the highest levels of human thinking and behavior, such as planning, judgment, decision making, impulse control, and attention.

-The parietal lobe lies behind the frontal lobe.
+- The parietal lobe: This lobe lies behind the frontal lobe.
 This lobe takes in sensory information and helps an individual understand their position in their environment.

-The temporal lobe is at the lower front of the brain.
+- The temporal lobe: A lobe at the lower front of the brain.
 This lobe has strong links with visual memory, language, and emotion.

-Finally, the occipital lobe is located at the back of the brain.
+- The occipital lobe: This is at the back of the brain.
 The occipital lobe processes visual input from the eyes.

-The cerebellum and brainstem accompany the cerebrum in promoting full physical and mental function.
+The brainstem is the bottom portion of the brain.
+It is below the cerebrum and connects to the spinal cord.
+The brainstem accompanies the cerebrum in promoting full physical and mental function.

 - Maintaining balance: The cerebellum has special sensors that detect shifts in balance and movement.
 It sends signals for the body to adjust and move.